Importance of Definitions for Safety Management System

 What Are Contributory Factors

-Contributory factors are Human Factors, risk control factors, or other conditions that effect threat level:
+Contributory factors are Human Factors, risk control factors, or other conditions that affect threat level:

 - Negative effect: increasing the threat/danger/exposure level that leads to hazard occurrence